 Removing a status

-When you remove a status, there may be existing project features currently marked with that status.
-If this happens you'll be prompted to indicate which status this features should be assigned.
+When you remove a status, there may be existing project features and subfeatures currently marked with that status.
+If this happens you'll be prompted to indicate which status these features and subfeatures should be assigned.

 Custom status examples